Last Updated on July 24, 2023 by Carla Jonas

 June Birthstones: Pearl, Moonstone, Alexandrite

 June is one of the two months that has three birthstones.
 Pearls are thought of as the primary birthstone for the month.
 The other gemstones symbolic for this month: moonstone and alexandrite, which are considered alternative June gemstones.
 All three (pearl, moonstone and alexandrite) are remarkable gemstones with distinct histories, colors, shapes, and meanings.

 Pearls are undoubtedly one of the earth’s most unique gemstones.
 They are composed of calcium carbonate and they are the only gemstones to come from a living creature.
 These include mollusks such as oysters.
 Also, clams that come from specific oceans and rivers located in different parts of the world.
 Today, cultured pearls are one of the most popular gemstones.

 The Meaning of Pearls

-Quick History of Pearls Facts: In ancient Chinese culture, people believed that pearls brought wisdom.
+Quick History of Pearls Facts: In ancient Chinese culture, people believed that pearls and mother of pearl brought wisdom.
 Today, pearls are most commonly believed to symbolize purity, integrity, and love.
 This belief comes from the ancient Greeks.
 They thought that pearls were Aphrodite’s hardened tears of joy.
 She is the ancient Greek goddess of love and beauty.

 The History of Pearls